Power Rangers Operation Overdrive

-Power Rangers Operation Overdrive is the fifteenth season of the television franchise Power Rangers.
+Power Rangers Operation Overdrive is a television series and the fourteenth entry of the Power Rangers franchise.
 The season uses footage and other material from the 30th Super Sentai series GoGo Sentai Boukenger, which celebrates the thirtieth anniversary of that franchise.
 In addition, this season's team-up episode, "Once a Ranger", commemorates the fifteenth anniversary of the Power Rangers franchise.
 The season premiered on February 26, 2007, on Toon Disney's Jetix programming block.
-It was the first season to use 16:9 widescreen footage from the Super Sentai franchise, although this footage was scaled down & cropped to 4:3 aspect ratio until Samurai.
+It was the first season to use 16:9 Super 35 and Super 16 mm film widescreen footage from the Super Sentai franchise, although this footage was scaled down & cropped to 4:3 aspect ratio until Samurai.

 Unique among Power Ranger series, Operation Overdrive has the Rangers exploring, operating and fighting in many different countries around the world, rather than focusing only on their home city of San Angeles.